ZimanErik/EllipticCurveThesis/README.md

 -   You can run this script using the command `python3 generate_curves.py`.
 -   The script will guide you through the process of creating new datasets (elliptic curves and problem instances).
 -   These new datasets are saved as `.json` files with the `_extra` suffix (e.g., `ecdlpcurves_extra.json`, `shamircurves_extra.json`).
--   As mentioned above, the C++ application will automatically detect and use these `_extra.json` files if they are present, overriding the default input files.
+-   As mentioned above, the C++ application will automatically prefer to use `_extra.json` files if they are present.

 ---